interaction-dynamics/features/README.md

 └── ... # other source code
 ```

+> You can read the detailed [guidelines](./docs/guidelines.md) or just jump into trying the CLI with the `--serve` options.
+The UI will guide you through the methodology.

 #### Method 2: Feature flag
 Mark any folder as a feature by adding `feature: true` in its README frontmatter: